Koha-Community/kohadocs/source/opac.rst

 |image1036|

--  From the form on the 'Title' is required by the library.
+-  From the form only the 'Title' is required by the library.

--  The Item type list can be edited by editing the SUGGEST\_FORMAT :ref:`authorized value <authorized-values-label>`.
+-  The item type list can be edited by editing the SUGGEST\_FORMAT :ref:`authorized value <authorized-values-label>`.

 -  If you would like the 'Reason for suggestion' menu shown in the